mrprajesh/rajzsite/content/pages/about.md

 <a href="images/Rajesh.jpg" > <img src="images/Rajz.avif" alt="Picture of Rajesh" style="float:right;height: 110px;width: 100px;"/> </a>

-Rajesh has a Masters + PhD from the [Department of Computer Science & Engineering][1] at [IIT Madras][2].
+Rajesh graduated with Master's and PhD from the [Department of Computer Science & Engineering][1] at [IIT Madras][2] and a BTech from [Thiagarajar College of Engineering, Madurai][7].
-Rajesh's works on GPU Performance/Compiler-based role, during the day time, and (wish to) carry out research/teaching during his free time.
+His work focuses on improving GPU's Compiler Performance during the day time, and wish to carry out research/teaching during his free time.
-Rajesh's PhD advisors are [Prof. N.S.Narayanaswamy][3] and [Prof. Rupesh Nasre][6].
-My broad research area is **parallelization** which includes <mark>GPU Computing</mark>, Graph Analytics and High-performance Computing (HPC).
+His broad research area is **parallelization** which includes <mark>GPU Computing</mark>, Graph Analytics and High-performance Computing (HPC).
-Rajesh gets excited about every aspect of parallelizing graph algorithms/problems on GPUs.
+Rajesh is passionate about every aspect of parallelizing graph algorithms/problems on GPUs.
+He has co-authored three international publications (including a Core A conference) and holds one Indian patent.
+Rajesh regularly serves as a Program Committee member in the Artifact Evaluation track of top conferences (such as CGO, PPoPP and SC) and subreviewer for HiPC.
+He has received outstanding teaching assistant (STAR TA) award **thrice** at IIT Madras, second runner-up **twice** in 2008 and 2009 in IBM’s the Great
+Mind Challenge (TGMC), a prestigious National-level Contest and secured a top 10th place in [PACE 2018][8], and participated in [DIMACS 2021][9].

-As an open-source advocate, all our source codes are public to encourage the reproducibility of our experiments.
+As an open-source advocate, all our publications' source codes are public to encourage the reproducibility of our experiments.

 As I have an innate tendency to tinker and fix things, it adds more value to our time-bound projects to quickly resolve HPC/infrastructure issues and